Service Learning

 Food Drive

 House System Canned Food Drive – Father Ryan students come together with their Houses each year to collect food and money to support local food banks in the area.
-In recent years, we've collected 10,000 cans and $5,000 for our local community.
+In recent years, we've collected over 10,000 cans and $5,000 for our local community.

 Service by the Numbers